 Determining the type of event and guest list

 Before pulling together your guest list, consider the reasons for having the event or party.
-Do you want to entertain clients, celebrate a promotion or anniversary, bid farewell to a colleague or neighbour, or invite your co-workers or friends to dinner?
+Do you want to entertain clients, celebrate a promotion or anniversary, bid farewell to a colleague or neighbor, or invite your co-workers or friends to dinner?
 Know your reasons and know your budget.

 The success of most events will be measured by the mix of the guests—though many people think the most important ingredient is the food—but that is only a close second!
 As you assemble your guest list, you want to consider inviting those whose company you enjoy, guests who you know will mix well together, or those friends to whom you owe an invitation.